August 11, 2022

 Even though two diamonds can have the same carat weight, they can be different sizes.
 This is because a stone’s surface area is key in dictating how large it looks.

 A diamond’s visual size is evaluated by measuring its surface area and comparing it to the standard surface area for varying carat sizes of the same diamond shape.
+This is also sometimes called visual carat weight.

 If you are comparing two stones, look for the one with the bigger length and width, as well as the smaller depth percentage – this stone will appear to be the largest.
 The diamond with a larger depth percentage will appear smaller because more of the diamond’s carat weight will lie in the lower portion of the stone rather than the top.